Bitagora/bitagora-web/nodes/install/ubuntu.md

 ---
 ## Ubuntu installation

+***PLEASE NOTE THAT CURRENTLY THERE ARE NO BITAGORA NETWORKS DEPLOYED, SO YOU WILL NOT BE ABLE TO LINK YOUR NODE WITH ANY NETWORK BY FOLLOWING THESE INSTRUCTIONS.
+IF YOU WANT TO DEPLOY A BITAGORA NETWORK, PLEASE GET IN TOUCH WITH US AT MAIL@BITAGORA.CC ***

 ***When trying these instructions, remember to use 'sudo' before commands if your user doesn't have administrator access to the shell.**